luizbgomide/EclipsePhase2e-ptbr/src/SUPP/03-FC/04-shape-adjusting.md

 **Extra Limbs:** Note that extra sets of limbs count as Minor ware.

-**Mobility Systems:** Flexbots can assemble any mechanical mobility systems, which is almost all of them ([Movement Types](../../12/24-movement.md#movement-types) _EP2_).
+**Mobility Systems:** Flexbots can assemble any mechanical mobility systems, which is almost all of them ([Movement Types](../../12/24-movement.md#movement-types) in _EP2_).
 Ionic and thrust vector (rocket) systems are beyond the capabilities of smart matter.
 Note that flexbots aren’t buoyant in water or most fluids, requiring a swim bladder, flotation, or ballast to adopt boat or submarine movement.

 <blockquote>

 ## Alternative Gear Assembly

-The rules for shape-changing described here are meant to reflect transhumanity's technology level and a modicum of scientific plausability.
-If they don't tickle your sensors, we present three alternative methods for handling shape adjusting:
+The rules for shape-changing described here are meant to reflect transhumanity’s technology level and a modicum of scientific plausability.
+If they don’t tickle your sensors, we present three alternative methods for handling shape adjusting:

 **Pre-Sets:** Ditch the free-form gear assembly.
 Instead, each module comes with 6 points of pre-programmed gear pre-sets.
 Minor complexity gear costs 1 point, Moderate costs 2.
 The module can assemble only gear it has pre-sets for.
 It may still alter its form per normal.
 Pre-sets cannot be changed.

 **Blueprints:** Instead of free-form assembly, modules can only assemble gear for which they have an assembly blueprint.
 These blueprints are not the same as nanofab blueprints, but do have the same complexity.
 Each module comes with 6 points of blueprints installed; a Minor complexity item costs 1, Moderate costs 2.

 **Cinematic:** Some players want flexbots that can shape-change in the middle of a combat scene.
 Normally, such rapid changing would be confined to higher technology levels, such as TITAN machines.
-If you're willing to hand-wave this for more cinematic action, then allow Minor complexity gear to be assembled in a single action turn, while Moderate takes two turns.
+If you’re willing to hand-wave this for more cinematic action, then allow Minor complexity gear to be assembled in a single action turn, while Moderate takes two turns.

 </blockquote>